 When I have the opportunity to welcome new students to our beautiful campus, I mention the usual things — study hard, get involved, but don’t be over-committed.
-But I also encourage newcomers and visitors to get to know the Benedictine sisters, many of whom have spent their lives in the service of God at Mount Marty College.
+But I also encourage newcomers and visitors to get to know the Benedictine sisters, many of whom have spent their lives in the service of God at Mount Marty University.

-With the inspiration that the Sisters provide, the faculty and staff of Mount Marty College create a sense of wonder for those who study and work here.
+With the inspiration that the Sisters provide, the faculty and staff of Mount Marty University create a sense of wonder for those who study and work here.
 As a community, we seek to answer questions and better understand those things that perplex us.
 We strive to make our corner of the world better each and every day, to serve God, and to love those around us.

 — Marc Long

 Mounty Marty University's 11th president, Marcus Long, assumed office on July 15, 2015, capping a two-decade higher education career at three universities.
 During his time at Mount Marty, he has led efforts to increase enrollment, foster growth and visibility across the entire college, focus on relationships with key partners, and implement Benedictine leadership programs and management principles across the university and beyond.
 In 2019, Long was elected chair of the Association of Benedictine Colleges and Universities, an organization of 13 Catholic, Benedictine universities in the United States and Canada.
 He also serves as vice-chair of the Great Plains Athletic Conference’s Council of Presidents and will become chair in 2021.